-A firm sued or prosecuted under Section 250 of the Crime and Policing Act 2026 will be asked one question above all others: what reasonable steps did you take to prevent the senior manager's offence?
-The answer is not "we had a policy" — it is documentary evidence of action.
-This guide walks through what that evidence has to look like to be admissible and persuasive in 2027 or 2028.
+A firm facing an offence attributed to it under Section 250 of the Crime and Policing Act 2026 will need a contemporaneous record of what it knew, what it did, and when.
+"We had a policy" is not enough.
+Documentary evidence of action is.
+This guide walks through what that evidence has to look like to hold up in 2027 or 2028.

 The Civil Evidence Act 1995, sections 8-9